Cisco ASA to Palo Alto Migration Tool

 Seamlessly translate Cisco Multi-Context configurations to Palo Alto VSYS or Device Groups, maintaining logical separation.

-See the Conversion in Action
+See Quick Convert Output in Action

 Migration Results